Puppet History: Format

-For the first four seasons, the Professor claimed that the algorithm awarded the cup and title of "History Master" to the guest contestants, regardless of who actually acquired more points.
+For the first four seasons, the victory algorithm always the cup and title of "History Master" to whoever was the guest contestant and never to Bergara, regardless of who actually acquired more points.
 (Note: For instance, the episode "Ziryab: The World's First Rock Star" had guest Zach Kornfeld answer no questions correctly and still win.
 However, the episode "Stealing The World's Most Expensive Necklace" ended in a tie, which Bergara still lost.)
 In season five, this trend was inverted, and Bergara won almost every episode (with the exception of episode six) regardless of his point total.
 However, due to a "supply chain issue" in sourcing the trophies, Bergara instead won a Puppet History-themed moisturizer every episode (except episode 5, when a "Yankee Dodge"-flavored vape was presented as prize).
 This is later revealed to be a plot by the Professor, later revealed to be an evil holographic doppelganger, to steal Bergara's flesh and use it as a body.

 In season six, the algorithm machine was destroyed and replaced by the Professor's adoptive dinosaur parents who serve as judges and hand out hats as prizes, referred to as the "coveted cap and title of History Wizard."
 The guests receive a hat with the words "history wizard" written on it, while Bergara receives a hat saying "beef," with misspellings thereof.
 In season seven the Professor uses a "very simple tally" to calculate the scores, and the prize was changed from a hat to amnesiac pills called "Phorgedytol," referred to as the "coveted capsules and title of History Wizard."
 This is later revealed to be a plot by an evil puppet version of Pythagoras to make them ignore his murder of the character, "Estranged Producer Shane Madej" (played by himself).